ray-project/ray/doc/source/_templates/autosummary/class_without_autosummary.rst

   Those warnings will fail our build.
   As a temporary workaround, we don't autosummary classes with inherited instance attributes.
 #}
+{#
+  It also seems that autosummary doesn't work with type alias so we don't autosummary those as well.
+  See ray.tune.schedulers.ASHAScheduler as an example.
+#}
 {{ fullname | escape | underline}}

 .. currentmodule:: {{ module }}